-Courses taught for this Concentration are already being offered by existing faculty.
+Courses taught within the department for this Concentration are already being offered by existing faculty.
 All courses listed in the Concentration have room for modest increases in enrollment.

 Additional Funds

 Will the proposed program require a large outlay of additional funds by the institution?